 How do I work out my profits for universal credit?

-Universal credit is a new state benefit.
-This page explains the additional rules you need to be aware of if you are self-employed and claiming universal credit.
+Universal credit (UC) was introduced in 2013.
+It is gradually replacing some other benefits including working tax credit and child tax credit.
+This page explains the rules you need to be aware of if you are self-employed and claiming universal credit.

 What is universal credit?

-Universal credit (UC) is a new benefit which is gradually replacing 6 other working-age means tested payments : housing benefit, income-based jobseeker’s allowance, income-related employment support allowance, income support, child tax credit and working tax credit.
-UC is normally paid monthly in arrears (although alternative payment arrangements are available) and based on the claimants’ circumstances in the previous monthly assessment period.
+Universal credit (UC) was introduced in 2013 and is gradually replacing 6 other working-age means tested payments : housing benefit, income-based jobseeker’s allowance, income-related employment support allowance, income support, child tax credit and working tax credit.
+UC is normally paid in arrears, 7 days after the end of your monthly assessment period (although alternative payment arrangements are available) and based on the your circumstances in that assessment period.

 For most people, it is no longer possible to make a brand new claim for tax credits.
-Existing tax credit claimants will eventually be moved across to UC.
-The process for doing this is called managed migration and will be tested between July 2019 and July 2020.
-Most tax credit claimants will be moved across between November 2020 and December 2023.
-In the meantime, tax credit claimants can only move to UC if they choose to do so, need to claim another benefit which UC has replaced (such as housing benefit) or have a change in circumstances that ends their tax credit award and they cannot make a new claim for tax credits.
+Existing tax credit claimants will eventually be moved across to UC under a managed migration exercise (‘Move to UC’) , following a pilot to test new processes between July 2019 and July 2020.
+Most tax credit claimants will be moved across between November 2020 and September 2024.
+In the meantime, tax credit claimants can move to UC if they choose to do so, need to claim another benefit which UC has replaced (such as housing benefit) or have a change in circumstances that ends their tax credit award and they cannot make a new claim for tax credits but need to continue claiming support.

 For further information see our universal credit section.